enqueuer-land/enqueuer/README.md

       format: console

 **store**\
-Values defined here, using 'key: value' pattern, are available to every throughout the entire execution
+Values defined here use the 'key: value' pattern and are available to every test scenario throughout the entire execution

     store:
       tcpKey: "tcp value" # Defines 'tcpKey' key and its value 'tcp value'.